A contribution to the understanding

 thought was necessary.
 He said he didn’t like what he did, but it was necessary

-to redeem mankind from imminent destruction.
-The leader of the murder sect Aum Shinrikyo was thinking along these lines, too (vid.
+to rescue mankind from imminent destruction.
+The leader of the murder sect Aum Shinrikyo was thinking along these lines, too (v.
 Lifton, 1999).
 The denizens of evil are destroying humanity in order to save it.
-In fact, it is a very typical redeemer, representing the archetype of the pagan sacrificial priest.
+In fact, it is a very characteristic saviour, representing the archetype of the pagan sacrificial priest.

 The Jews at the beginning of our era expected the coming Messiah to bring about